By Stefán Bessi

 Accommodation

-Choose from hotels, guesthouses, and farm stays near the main attractions.
+Find hotels, guesthouses, and countryside stays near the main attractions along the route.

 See full guide: hotels, guesthouses and farm stays on the Golden Circle Find out More